 Clinic in Greensboro, NC restores smiles with dental implants

 Today’s patient is fortunate to have many time-tested treatment choices and current innovations for dental conditions, as materials, techniques, and technologies continue to evolve.
 Dental implants are a terrific example.
-If you are in the Greensboro, NC area and searching for a professional dental office that offers this service, you have come to the right place – Steven L. Hatcher, DDS, PA.
+If you are in the Greensboro, NC area and are searching for a professional dental office that offers this service, you have come to the right place – Triad Dentistry.

 In medical terms, an implant is natural tissue or an artificial object placed into the body.
 Most people have heard of artificial lenses to correct cataracts, knees and hips to replace worn out joints, and breast augmentation devices.
 These are all types of implants.
 You may not be as familiar, though, with dental implants.